cilium/tetragon/docs/content/en/docs/use-cases/linux-process-credentials/_index.md

 #### Monitor Process Credentials changes at the System Call layer

 Tetragon is able to monitor the system calls that directly manipulate the credentials.
-For further details, read the [Monitor Process Credentials changes at the System Call layer](./syscalls-monitoring).
+For further details, read the [Monitor Process Credentials changes at the System Call layer](/docs/use-cases/linux-process-credentials/syscalls-monitoring).

+#### Monitor Process Credentials changes at the kernel layer

+Monitoring process credentials manipulation at kernel layer is easy with Tetragon, read the [Monitor Process Credentials changes at the kernel layer](/docs/use-cases/linux-process-credentials/monitor-changes-at-kernel) guide.

+Generally it is better to monitor at the kernel layer, however this may generate lot of events, for further details please read on [Advantages of Kernel layer monitoring](/docs/use-cases/linux-process-credentials/monitor-changes-at-kernel#advantages-of-kernel-layer-monitoring) section.